 Whether it’s managing stock levels, tracking resources, or keeping on top of sales orders and invoicing, manufacturers can benefit from a solution that achieves all these tasks – and ideally from one location.

 This is the reason that many manufacturers adopt enterprise resource planning (ERP) systems and software to help manage and grow their businesses.

 Below we outline what an ERP system can achieve for manufacturers:

 When a business is small it’s easier to keep on top of all the different areas.
 But as it grows and becomes more successful, it becomes harder to keep on top of all the different areas.

 Even if the time was available, there are usually so many specialist areas (marketing, sales, production, logistics, accounts and so on) that one person can’t have an in-depth understanding of them all.
-So an ERP system allows business owners and managers to keep on top of all areas simultaneously.
+So an ERP system for manufacturing allows business owners and managers to keep on top of all areas simultaneously.

 With all departments using the same platform, all business data is stored centrally.
 This means that reporting from across the business can be brought together into a single dashboard.
 The headline performance of each business area is available to see real-time, with the ability to then drill down into each individual area as needed.
 Rather than try and cover all areas simultaneously, owners and managers can keep track of the bigger business picture and direct their time where it is needed.

 Business expansion inevitably means more staff.
 With multiple people doing the same job, it can become difficult to maintain consistency and efficiency of the process.
 An ERP system can standardise processes to ensure staff follow the most efficient workflow.